CALL FOR PAPERS

 Correspondence

-Name and contact details (exact contact email address) of the corresponding author should be provided in the respective section of the abstract submission form.
+Name and contact details (exact email address) of the lead presenter/author who will be the official point of contact for this presentation

-Please indicate the presenting author(s) and the mode of presentation delivery (spoken or signed) in the “Presenting author(s)” section of the abstract submission form.
+List all presenting author(s) and the mode of presentation delivery (spoken or signed) for each

-Provide 2 or more learning outcomes for your presentation.
-This can include anticipated learning experiences, knowledge learning and resource sharing.
+Provide two or more learning outcomes for your presentation.
+This can include anticipated learning experiences, knowledge gained, and resources shared.

 Structure of Abstracts

-Abstracts up to 300 words (except figures) following this abstract structure:
+Abstracts up to 300 words (except figures) that include:

 Format of the abstract submission